Bill of Quantities

 What Does the Bill of Quantities Include?

-Who is Responsible for Creating the Bill of Quantities?
+Who is Responsible for Creating the

 The project owner is ultimately responsible for having an accurate bill of quantities to provide to bidding contractors.
 However, they rarely create it themselves.
 Although the owner needs the document to get precise bids and submit it to contractors bidding on the project, they typically delegate responsibility for producing the bill of quantities.